Military members can recycle TVs, monitors at discounted rate

 Elgin Recycling is committed to providing the Chicagoland area with a greener alternative for disposing of electronics.
 Those individuals who choose to take their e-waste to an Elgin Recycling facility rather than throw it in the trash bin help conserve the Earth’s natural resources and avoid air and water pollution, as well as greenhouse gas emissions.
 And with growing technological advancements now more than ever there is a need for an outlet to recycle end of life electronics.

-If you are a past or present service member looking to declutter, take advantage of Elgin Recycling’s Veterans Day special discount on televisions and computer monitor recycling fees.
+If you are a past or present service member looking to declutter, take advantage of Elgin Recycling’s Memorial Day special discount on televisions and computer monitor recycling fees.

 By doing so, you can make a positive impact on your home and the planet.